xonq/tutorials/funannotate.md

 You will have to download/compile a few pieces of data and information:
 - find transcript/EST evidence from organisms in the same genus
 - find protein evidence from at least 10 closely related organisms (more increases computation time)
-- find the most closely related BUSCO database to your species by examining the databases stored in `/CONDA/INSTALLATION/PATH/envs/funannotate/config/species` or `/usr/local/config/species` in the singularity container.
-To use a lab BUSCO database you must copy it to the above directory.
+- find the most closely related BUSCO database to your species by examining the databases stored in `/usr/local/config/species` in the singularity container or `/CONDA/INSTALLATION/PATH/envs/funannotate/config/species` in the miniconda environment.
 In the command below, cite the exact name of the species parameter folder, *not the full directory*

 ##### - Edit the command and submit the annotation job to OSC:
 ##### for singularity: